Quick Facts: Arnold Press

 - Start in the curl position.
 Sit on a bench with back support (preferred for isolating the shoulders) or stand with feet shoulder-width apart.
 Hold dumbbells at shoulder height with palms facing toward you, like you're at the top of a bicep curl.
 Your elbows are in front of your body, relatively close together.
 This starting position is what makes the Arnold press unique.
 You're beginning in shoulder flexion with a supinated grip.

 - Rotate and press simultaneously.
-Here's where people get it wrong: the rotation and the press happen at the same time.
-Not one after the other.
+Here's where people get it wrong.
+The rotation and the press happen at the same time, not one after the other.
 As you press the dumbbells upward, rotate your wrists outward so your palms gradually turn from facing you to facing forward.
 The movement is fluid and continuous.
-By about halfway up, your palms should be facing to the sides.
+By about halfway up, your palms should be facing the sides.
 By lockout, they face forward.
 Think of it as drawing an arc with the dumbbells, not a straight line.

 - Lock out overhead.
 Finish with arms fully extended, palms facing forward, just like the top of a standard overhead press.
-The dumbbells end up slightly in front of the crown of your head.
-Not directly over your ears and definitely not behind you.
+The dumbbells end up slightly in front of the crown of your head, not directly over your ears and not behind you.
 Brief pause at the top.

 Common Mistakes to Avoid